Financial Aid Process: Applying for the FAFSA

 Net Price Calculator

 Use this college cost calculator as a guide to assist in financial planning for college.
 This tool is designed for full-time, first-time degree- or certificate-seeking undergraduate students and will also help provide a preliminary estimate of federal aid eligibility.
-Your actual eligibility for federal financial aid will be determined when you submit your Free Application for Federal Financial Aid (FAFSA).
+Your actual eligibility for federal financial aid will be determined when you submit your Free Application for Federal Student Aid (FAFSA).

 View Net Price Calculator